ghifarit53/varsity-codes/readme.txt

    and follow the logic. therefore you can build your own understanding of the solutions I wrote. cheers!

+# ps
-ps: remember not to run any foreign code you found somewhere
-    on the internet unless you know it's safe or be prepared to take any risk
+- remember not to run any foreign code you found somewhere on the internet unless you know it's safe or be prepared to take any risk

-pss: also I don't guarantee that all the solutions are correct, so
-     if you find any mistake, please open an issue
+- also I don't guarantee that all the solutions here are correct, so if you find any mistake, you can open an issue